RaminHAL9001/haskell-exercises/Calculator.md

 ### 3.4.
 Define a function for choosing between `parseLiteral` and `parseLabel`
-This function should take functions as parameters, also known as a "higher order function" (refer to chapter 6 of the "[Learn You a Haskell for Great Good]( http://learnyouahaskell.com/ )" textbook for more information).
+This function should take functions as parameters, also known as a "higher order function" (refer to [chapter 6 of Learn You a Haskell for Great Good]( http://learnyouahaskell.com/ ) textbook for more information).

 Our function should be called `parseChoice` and should have the type: